-No table of contents entries found.Video provides a powerful way to help you prove your point.
-When you click Online Video, you can paste in the embed code for the video you want to add.
-You can also type a keyword to search online for the video that best fits your document.
+No table of contents entries found.

+gvdgh€asgfadgdsh.

 To make your document look professionally produced, Word provides header, footer, cover page, and text box designs that complement each other.
 For example, you can add a matching cover page, header, and sidebar.
 Click Insert and then choose the elements you want from the different galleries.